WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 Unexcused/Unlawful/Illegal Absences

-Absences for reasons other than those stated in #1 - #7 under Compulsory Attendance shall be considered unexcused.
+Absences for reasons other than those stated in #1 - #6 under Compulsory Attendance shall be considered unlawful.
 In addition, should a student not provide the school with parental verification explaining his/her absence, the absence is truancy and is subject to disciplinary action and citation of truancy with fines through the District Justice.
-Note: All children of compulsory school age, from the date of entrance into first grade until age seventeen, are unlawfully absent from school for any unexcused absence.
+Note: All children of compulsory school age, from the date of entrance into first grade until age eighteen, are unlawfully absent from school for any unexcused absence.

 As provided by Section 1333 of the Pennsylvania Public School Code of 1949, the Wyomissing Area School District may take legal action against parents or guardians of children, or the children themselves, who are of compulsory school age and are unlawfully absent from school.